 To start, BlueVine is an online banking platform that offers business checking accounts.
-One of the best things about BlueVine is that eligible customers can get a 2% APY up to $100,000.
+One of the best things about BlueVine is that eligible customers can get up to 4.25% APY (2.00% APY for all customers) up to $100,000.
 Moreover, BlueVine is great for businesses since there are no minimum balance requirements, and no monthly and overdraft fees.
 The platform also aims at streamlining your business’s banking operations by keeping all your bills in one place.
 This means that you can schedule recurring payments and free up cash easily when paying with credit.

 It is important to keep in mind that BlueVine does have its own credit card along with a line of credit that can be accepted for some businesses via an application form.

 However, there are a few pros and cons you should consider before opening a bank account with BlueVine.
 One of the biggest advantages of the platform is the high interest rates they offer on accounts.
 On the other hand, they can charge hefty wire fees, cash deposit fees, and out-of-network fees.
 Additionally, you can only open one checking account and five virtual sub-accounts; while this will help in setting aside cash flow, you cannot automate transfers from these virtual sub-accounts.

 Relay Banks, similar to BlueVine, is also a digital banking platform that helps your business know exactly hoa their cash is being spent, saved, and stored.
 There are a lot of amazing features offered by Relay for your business such as 20 business checking accounts free of cost, customers can have up to 50 physical and virtual debit cards, they can also directly integrate Relay into their existing accounting software, and so much more.